The Tbilisi Court of Appeals judicial panel gave its decision this week in the criminal case against Nika Gvaramia and Kakhaber Damenia.

 “Nika Gvaramia insulted Salome Zurabishvili, using inappropriate terms to refer to her.
 This was not only an insult to Zurabishvili, but also to the institution of the President.
 “If the President pardons Gvaramia in such circumstances, that will be an insult not only to Zurabishvili personally but also to the President’s Institution,” he said.

-The United States Embassy in Tbilisi stated in a post on Facebook that the continued imprisonment of Nika Gavaramia, at a time where Georgia’s commitment towards impartial judiciary and pluralism of media is being “closely examined,” “puts at stake the clear choice made by the people of Georgia and Georgian leaders for a more democratic and secure future in .”
+The United States Embassy in Tbilisi stated in a post on Facebook that the continued imprisonment of Nika Gavaramia, at a time where Georgia’s commitment towards impartial judiciary and pluralism of media is being “closely examined,” “puts at stake the clear choice made by the people of Georgia and Georgian leaders for a more democratic and secure future in Europe.”

 The United States Embassy has reiterated their “deep concern” over the Court’s ruling in the case of Gvaramia Iashvili and Damenia.